A WARM WELCOME

 The Irish Tourist Board

-On foundation of the Irish Free State in 1922, local tourism associations were formed, which combined in 1924 into the Irish Tourism Association (ITA), a private organisation “promoting tourism to the benefit of the nation”.
+On the foundation of the Irish Free State in 1922, local tourism associations were formed, which combined in 1924 into the Irish Tourism Association (ITA), a private organisation “promoting tourism to the benefit of the nation”.
 Lobbying by the ITA led to the establishment of Irish Tourist Board in 1939.

 1952